mgolino16/s20-a2/README.md

-# Assignment 1: A Basic Flat-Screen Babylon GUI
+# Assignment 2: An Immersive Babylon GUI

 This is an INDIVIDUAL assignment.

-## Due: Friday Feb 7th, 11:59pm
+## Due: Monday Feb 24th, 11:59pm

 ## Name and GT user-id